IBM/container-service-getting-started-wt/README.md

 Traditional applications are run on native hardware.
 A single application does not typically use the full resources of a single machine.
 We try to run multiple applications on a single machine to avoid wasting resources.
 We could run multiple copies of the same application, but to provide isolation we use VMs to run multiple application instances (VMs) on the same hardware.
 These VMs have full operating system stacks which make them relatively large and inefficient due to duplication both at runtime and on disk.

 Containers allow you to share the host OS.
 This reduces duplication while still providing the isolation.
 Containers also allow you to drop unneeded files such as system libraries and binaries to save space and reduce your attack surface.
 If SSHD or LIBC are not installed, they cannot be exploited.

+# Get set up

+Before we dive into Kubernetes, you need to provision a cluster for your containerized app.
+Then you won't have to wait for it to be ready for the subsequent labs.

+1. Preconditions: This lab expects an IBM Cloud account.
+Running from the CLI expects that you will have the CLIs installed as well, as per https://console.ng.bluemix.net/docs/containers/cs_cli_install.html.
+If you do not yet have an IBM Cloud account or the Kubernetes CLI, do [lab 0](https://github.com/IBM/container-service-getting-started-wt/tree/master/Lab%200) before starting the course.
+2. If you haven't already, provision a cluster (this can take a few minutes, so let it start first) with `bx cs cluster-create --name <name-of-cluster>`
+3. After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
+Run `bx cs clusters` and make sure that your cluster is in state "deployed".
+Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".

 # Kubernetes and containers: an overview